amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 * `"snow depth key`" ``[string]`` **snow_depth** Names the snow depth variable. [m]
 * `"precipitation snow key`" ``[string]`` **precipitation_snow** Names the snow precipitation key. [m]
 * `"elevation key`" ``[string]`` **elevation** Names the elevation variable. [m]
-* `"dt factor`" ``[double]`` A free-parameter factor for providing a time scale for diffusion of snow precipitation into low-lying areas.
+* `"dt factor [s]`" ``[double]`` A free-parameter factor for providing a time scale for diffusion of snow precipitation into low-lying areas.
 Typically on the order of 1e4-1e7.
 This timestep times the wave speed of snow provides an approximate length of how far snow precip can travel.
 Extremely tunable! [s]

 NOTE: This is equivalent to a generic AdditiveEvaluator_